 What is a Crew Cut?

 A crew cut is a type of men’s haircut that features short hair on top with short hair graduated in length on the sides and back.
-It gets its name from crew teams at American Ivy League schools, as a way for guys to keep their hair short and out of their eyes while rowing.
-This cut became popular in the 1920s and 1930s, especially from universities like Yale, Harvard, Princeton, and Cornell.
+It gets its name from crew teams at American Ivy League schools as a way for guys to keep their hair short and out of their eyes while rowing.
+This cut became popular in the 1920s and 1930s, especially at universities like Yale, Harvard, Princeton, and Cornell.

 Initially, it used to be more known as the short pompadour.
-It’s also sometimes referred to as a butch cut, but the difference between the two is that butch or buzz cut is very short and all one length at the top.
-The sides and back are evenly buzzed or shorter, typically faded using taper fade or shorter faded clippers down anywhere between a skin fade to a clipper sizes from 1 to 4, depending on the look you’re going for.
+It’s also sometimes referred to as a butch cut, but the difference between the two is that butch or a men’s buzz cut is very short and all one length at the top.
+The sides and back are evenly buzzed or shorter, typically faded using taper fade or shorter faded clippers down anywhere between a skin fade to clipper sizes from 1 to 4, depending on the look you’re going for.

 How to Style a Crew Cut